gavinmdouglas/gavinmdouglas.github.io/pages/linux_assignment.md

 However, to grow your toolkit of commands you need to be exposed to different issues!
 To that end, the below problems are meant to push you to learn new introductory Bash skills, which hopefully will be a good complement to a standard Linux tutorial (such as [this one](http://korflab.ucdavis.edu/bootcamp.html)).

 This assignment is meant to build on a simpler quiz I wrote previously, which you can find [here](https://github.com/LangilleLab/microbiome_helper/wiki/Introductory-Linux-Quiz).
-Unlike in this quiz, the expected code will not be provided, but the expected results for the key problems will be described so you can confirm your commands are working.
+Unlike in that quiz, the expected code will not be provided for this assignment.
+However, the expected results for the key problems will be described so you can confirm your commands are working.

 ### Problem 0: Acquiring data and decompressing folder
 * Download the data from [this link]({{ BASE_PATH }}/assets/data/linux_intro_assignment.tar.gz) with `wget` on the command-line.

-* Decompress the directory with the the `tar` command (with the options `-xvfz`).
+* Decompress the directory with the the `tar` command (with the options `-xzf`).

-* Enter this directory with `cd`.
+* Enter the directory `linux_intro_assignment` with `cd`.

 ### Problem 1: Making directories and copying files
 * Make a new directory.

-* Copy all files containing `copy_me` in the filename from the folder `test_files/problem1` to your new folder.
+* Copy all files containing `copy_me` in the filename from the folder `test_files/prob1_files` to your new folder.

-* Compress this new folder that you've created and filled with files.
-It's more convenient to compress folders when sending files to someone else.

 * There should be 67 files copied to the new folder, which you can see with by typing `ls -1`.
 How would you confirm that there are 67 files there with a Linux command?
 Hint: the command `wc -l` will tell you the number of lines in a file.

+* Compress this new folder that you've created and filled with files.
+It's more convenient to compress folders when sending files to someone else.

 ### Problem 2: Running a pre-existing program and modifying the output